 While Medicare copay support offerings can be limited, there are solutions that brands can deploy to assist patients experiencing coverage and access hurdles.
 There are alternative solutions to a traditional copay program or a direct-to-consumer pharmacy solution, which can help to optimize the Medicare patient journey through their insurance benefits and manufacturer-sponsored assistance programs.
 Building out these unique solutions can help brands find success in the Medicare space and create solutions for all patients.

 Medicare patient engagement does not have to end with price transparency and assistance programs.
 Brands can use data generated from actual patient behavior to tailor a patient outreach experience, helping to better connect to their Medicare patients and build loyalty.

 Truveris’ patient messaging and adherence platform, truConnect, enables brands to identify Medicare patient coverage and out-of-pocket trends.
 The brand can then harness this data to deploy timely and targeted messaging to their Medicare patients using the truConnect platform, ultimately driving adherence and providing a better patient engagement experience.

-Brands that combine these transparency tools, prescription assistance programs, and lifestyle messaging can successfully develop a Medicare patient journey that mitigates confusion and delivers a more patient-centric experience.
+Brands that combine these transparency tools, copay assistance programs, and lifestyle messaging can successfully develop a Medicare patient journey that mitigates confusion and delivers a more patient-centric experience.
 These engaged patients will place more confidence in the brands that use these strategies and are more likely to overcome access challenges, such as the Medicare coverage gap, to stay adherent.